AriFordsham/GHCWiki/building.md

 can extend it, modify it, and use it to build your code.

-See also our working conventions [WorkingConventions](working-conventions).
+See also our working conventions [WorkingConventions](working-conventions), covering Git, bug tracker, coding conventions etc.

 ## Contents